DomesticMoth/manifold/README.md

 For new entities, a random id is generated using a high-quality RNG and stored.
 Due to the number of possible variations of the uint64 number, the probability of a collision is extremely small.
 For individual users, IDs can be set explicitly in the configuration.
 Manifold provides a simple ID-based event filtering system for implementing ban lists, etc.

+# Usage
+The program accepts a single optional command line argument pointing to the path to the configuration file.
+If the path is not explicitly passed, the program looks for the config in "/etc/manifold/config.toml".